 Nobody should seek his own good, but the good of others.

-Paul gives good advice here: we should try to be gracious and sensitive.
-We may not be doing anything wrong, but our attitudes are not always beneficial or constructive to younger believers.
+Paul gives good advice here: There may essentially be nothing wrong with what we are doing, or saying, but we should always try to be gracious and sensitive.
+This is because our attitudes are not always beneficial or constructive to younger believers.

 - I’m looking out for Number One, or ME First: where we are just insensitive and doing whatever we like and the “people must just deal with it.”